Understanding Sampler Stochasticity in Training Diffusion Models for RLHF: Introduction

 {\bf Related Literature.} Higher-order ODE solvers such as RX-DPM \citep{choi2025enhanced}, DEIS \citep{zhang2022fast} approximate probability-flow.
 Recent analyses give broader convergence guarantees \citep{huang2025fast} and better representability \citep{chen2023sampling} for score-based diffusion.
 In parallel, RL-based fine-tuning leverages stochastic sampling: DRaFT differentiates through noisy trajectories \citep{clark2023directly}, Score-as-Action casts fine-tuning as stochastic control \citep{ZC25}, and Adjoint Matching enforces optimal memoryless noise schedules \citep{domingo2024adjoint}.
 Large-scale studies combine multiple rewards \citep{zhang2024large}; SEPO, D3PO, and ImageReFL boosts alignment \citep{zekri2025fine,yang2024using,sorokin2025imagerefl}.
 Finally, \citep{gaussianmixture} gives discretization error bound and \citep{gm} discusses guidance \citep{cfg} for Gaussian Mixture priors.

 {\bf Organization of the paper.} The remainder of the paper is organized as follows.
-In Section \ref{gen_inst}, we provide background on diffusion models and the RLHF framework.
-The theory is developed in Sections \ref{sc3} and \ref{sc4}.
-In Section \ref{exps}, we conduct numerical experiments to justify the role of sampler stochasticity in fine-tuning large-scale T2I models.
-Concluding remarks are in Section \ref{cc}.
+In Section \ref{gen_inst}, we provide background on diffusion RLHF and gDDIM in particular.
+Section \ref{sc3} computes \textit{exact} $\Delta_\eta$ and $I_\eta$ for simple controls.
+More complex networks are analyzed in Section \ref{sc4}.
+Numerical experiments in Section \ref{exps} validate our theoretical bounds by fine-tuning large-scale T2I models with DDPO and GRPO algorithms.
+Conclusion is given in Section \ref{cc}.